openseattle/hack-to-end-homelessness/_posts/2014-05-06-project-reports-are-up.md

 layout: post
 ---

 Hey everyone!
-We hope you noticed our new <a href="http://www.hacktoendhomelessness.com/projects/">"Completed Projects" tab</a>, which features your slide decks and all your names.
+We hope you noticed our new <a href="http://www.hacktoendhomelessness.com/projects/">"Completed Projects"</a> tab, which features your slide decks and all your names.
 We want to make sure all of you get credit for the amazing work you did this weekend. <p>

 On that note, we're adding to our local media coverage with comprehensive reports of our own.
 Catherine Hinrichen from Seattle University just posted a Storify roundup of our finale from Sunday, which you will find <a href="https://storify.com/hinrichc/hack-to-end-homelessness-finale-may-4-2014-seattle">here</a>.
 Our friends at YWCA Firesteel also made <a href="https://www.youtube.com/watch?v=x91JRh44-SY">this cool video</a> with Mark Horvath, where he talks about Seattle (and starts talking about us at about 3:15).
 It's no coincidence the solutions to homelessness are being discovered here!<p>